christianlauex/pin-shortcut-windows-11/README.md

 ![icons](assets/icons.png)

-4. For more icon options, browse in:
+For more icon options, under `Look for icons in this file:`, type:

 Example:

     %SystemRoot%\System32\SHELL32.dll

+> [!NOTE]
+> You may need to tap the Enter key on your keyboard to reload the icon options.

 ![more_icons](assets/more_icons.png)

+4. Click `Ok` to save changes.